Grace Beverley: Life and career

-The Productivity Method

 In 2022, Beverley founded The Productivity Method, which sells planners and diaries.
-The planners follow the productivity model set out in Beverley’s book Working Hard, Hardly Working: How to achieve more, stress less and feel fulfilled.
+The planners follow the productivity model set out in Beverley's book Working Hard, Hardly Working: How to achieve more, stress less and feel fulfilled.

-Retrograde

 In July 2024, Beverley teamed up with Jake Browne and Gary Meehan to launch Retrograde, an AI-powered talent management system for content creators.

-Podcast

-Beverley hosts a weekly podcast titled Working Hard, Hardly Working where she interviews guests about their careers and the habits that led them to success.

-Recognition

-Beverley was on the 2020 Forbes 30 Under 30 Europe Retail & Ecommerce list.
-In 2020, Beverley was awarded the James Joyce Award by University College Dublin.
+Beverley also founded the fitness product and technology brand Shreddy.
+Users pay that firm a monthly fee to access exercise classes and meal plans on the mobile app and can buy the equipment required to complete the classes.
+Shreddy also sells a range of dietary supplements and protein bars which are stocked in supermarkets and pharmacies.
+Some equipment now sold by Shreddy was originally designed for one of Beverley's previous businesses, B_ND, which focused on resistance bands for home and gym use.
+The B_ND concept was assimilated into the Shreddy brand in 2020.

+Personal life

+In August 2025, Beverley married fashion photographer Amar Daved.